Kerrnel/Aerialist/README.md

 	Call with no parameters to test with logging to terminal Normally called from xscreensaver to enhance your idle screen

-TODO: Proper settings dialog with aerialist.xml for xscreensaver, Mac GUI Will probably never get there.
+TODO: Proper settings dialog with aerialist.xml for xscreensaver, Mac GUI, standalone mode
+Will probably never get there.